Can a dog be one of the book characters we relate to and remember fondly?

 Without Fridolin or Bob, Timmy, Scamper or Little Tail, adventures wouldn’t be the same and clothes would remain much cleaner – but at a cost of many smiles and giggles.

 I don’t know where Little Tail came from.
 I suppose I should know, since I wrote about him in “Happy Friends”.
 I guess he just grew in my heart, his story spinning out of the lives of all the dogs I loved throughout my life.
+I just had to create a dog and put him in a book among other lovable characters!

 Little Tail is pretty much a do-er and a dream-er; a dog of contrasts.
 He’s small in size, but has the courage of a lion.
 He’s curious, yet cautious as he won’t easily venture outside his comfort zone.
 He’s a dreamer, fantasizing about things he doesn’t know, yet treasuring the old book’s advice.